okffi/avohoito/README.md

 2. Contact [sysadmin@okf.fi](mailto:sysadmin@okf.fi) with the request, listing the domains you need, and which project will pay for the costs.
 Finnish .fi domains cost 50€ for 5 years, international domains cost $15/year (prices may change).
 Also let us know where the domain's website should be.
 We can host Wordpress easily, other sites with some setup effort, and we can point to existing outside servers as well.

-# Instructions for adding new sercvices
+# Instructions for adding new services

 New services may be set up by members of OKFFI.
 Email the following info to sysadmin@okf.fi:
  - Service name